boydm/policy_wonk/README.md

 Note: I am in the process of building version 1.0.
 The code and tests look good and I am updating the documentation now.
 Expect errors if you read the docs on this branch for now.

+Policy Wonk is almost completely re-written for version 1.0.
+After living with it for well over a year, I realized there were a set of issues that warranted re-opening the underlying architecture.

+* It wasn't compatible with Phoenix 1.3 umbrella apps.
+Or rather, you couldn't have seperate policies for different apps in an umbrella.
+* It had a whole mess of complexity that simply wasn't needed.
+I never used most of the "shortcut" options since the more explicit versions (with slightly more typing) were always clearer.
+* Returning errors from Policies was too vague.
+I want to know errors are being processed!
+* The config file data isn't necessary in a more explicit model.
+* Naming was inconsistent between policies and resources.

+Version 1.0 takes these observations (and more), fixes them, and simplifies the configuration dramatically.
+It has less code and is overall simpler and faster.

+There is a little work to upgrade from a older versions, but the overall shape of your code will stay the same, so the work is small and well worth it.

 You can read [the full documentation here](https://hexdocs.pm/policy_wonk/1.0.0-rc.0).

 ## Authentication vs. Authorization